 Collecting Evidence of Infestation

 If you believe you have been the victim of bed bug bites in a hotel, one of the first steps you should take is to collect as much evidence of an infestation as possible.
 This can include collecting a bug that you found in the room, which you are more likely to find under the sheets, between the box spring and the mattress, behind the bed, and around the headboard.
 You should also check any couches or chairs in the room.

 Take photographs of the room before you leave, including close-up shots of dead or live bugs or evidence of their presence, along with wider shots that cover the entire room.
-Also, take photos of your bite marks as proof that you were bitten.
+Evidence of bed bugs could include eggs that appear as small round specks, sheddings, and rust-colored or black fecal spots on bedding.
+Also, take photographs of your bite marks as proof that you were bitten.

 Following the discovery of an infestation, ask the hotel management to send a representative to the room to make note of the issue.
 Afterwards, request a copy of the report in writing from the manager or owner.
 Communicating via email or other written forms will help provide evidence that you made a complaint in time.

 There are some bed bug bite injury victims who don’t have a serious reaction, but for others it can be more dangerous and injuries can carry long-term effects for certain individuals.
 Depending on the severity of the injury and the reaction, bed bug bites can develop into open blisters that can become infected, and can even form permanent scars.
 Additionally, since bed bugs have been known to carry certain diseases, there is a risk of transmitting something as they feed on your blood.
 Prompt medical attention can help avoid and/or minimize these issues.

 Contact hotel management and file an injury report in writing, if possible, and contact the local county health department to perform an inspection and develop a report of their own.
 It is important you document what happened and especially if the property is being dismissive or combative, seek the assistance of a third party.